-Climate Action Data (CAD) Trust is a global public meta-data layer empowering a new global carbon market infrastructure through a decentralized information technology platform built on blockchain technology.
-It aims to mobilise climate action toward the Paris Agreement’s objectives by enhancing transparency and environmental integrity of carbon credit transactions and international carbon markets.
-Since 2019, the World Bank has prototyped Climate Action Data (CAD) Trust and has run three simulations to test the platform with partnering governments and Organisations.
-The simulations have provided for jointly learning about relevant technology and integrating registry systems while co-creating the design, functions, and shared data model for Climate Action Data (CAD) Trust.
+Climate Action Data Trust is a global platform that links, aggregates and harmonises all carbon credit data from project registries to facilitate transparent accounting.
+The CAD Trust open-source metadata system uses distributed ledger technology to create a decentralised record of carbon market activity with the aim to avoid double counting, increase trust in carbon credit data and build confidence in carbon markets.
+It aims to mobilize climate action toward the Paris Agreement’s objectives by enhancing transparency and environmental integrity of carbon credit transactions and international carbon markets.
+Since 2019, the World Bank has prototyped the CAD Trust and has run three simulations to test the platform with partnering governments and Organisations.
+The simulations have provided for jointly learning about relevant technology and integrating registry systems while co-creating the design, functions, and shared data model for CAD Trust.
 The past two simulations ran from August 2019 to December 2021, and the third and final simulation concluded by the end of August 2022.
-The Climate Action Data (CAD)´s media launch took place on October 26.
+The CAD Trust's media launch took place on October 26.
 The official launch was announced on December 7, 2022 at the Asia Climate Summit in Singapore.

 Simulation III engaged a diverse range of carbon market stakeholders, organized in three groups.
 The Simulation III prototype was tested with 30 participating organizations, including 11 national governments, and 75 testers across 58 testing sessions.
 In addition to the 58 testing sessions, over 40 weekly office hours sessions and over 30 kick-off and onboarding meetings were completed.
 Participants included governments (37%), independent standards (17%), multilateral organizations (20%), and other private and public market participants (27%), representing a wide number of regions (East and West Africa, Europe, Middle East, North America, Latin America, and the Caribbean, South and East Asia).

 Data, Usage and Technical specifications